-Risk assessments are prepared by experts in the field, and concentrate on the epidemiological and scientific aspects of each new/emerging infection assessed.
+Risk assessments are prepared by experts in the field and concentrate on the epidemiological and scientific aspects of each new/emerging infection assessed.
 Particular attention is paid to the UK situation and any information or data relevant to the UK population and blood supply, taking account of peer-reviewed publications, scientific presentations at meetings, and additional information or data which might be available although not yet published, from as wide a field as possible.
-Other published risk assessments, such as those produced by the European Communicable Diseases Centre
+Other published risk assessments, such as those produced by the ECDC and the UK Human and Animal Infections Risk assessment group (HAIRS) are used where available.